shomali11/parallelizer/README.md

 * Easy to use
 * Optional timeout
-* Customizable Size of the Pool of Workers
+* Customizable Pool Size
     * Default number of workers is 10
-* Customizable Size of the Job Queue
+* Customizable Job Queue Size
-    * Default job queue size is 100
+    * Default size is 100

 ## Usage